When is Teofimo Lopez vs Arnold Barboza Jr? Start time and how to watch fight on TV

 When is the fight?

 Lopez vs Barboza Jr will take place on Friday 2 May in Times Square, New York City.
 A start time for the event is yet to be confirmed, as are the ring-walk times for the three bouts.
-In any case, Garcia vs Romero is expected to headline the card.
+However, coverage is due to begin at 10pm BST (2pm PT, 4pm CT, 5pm ET on Friday), and Garcia vs Romero is expected to headline the card.

 How can I watch it?